awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-nlb.md

 ![\[Network Load Balancer process dialog box settings for health check\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-config-nlb-process-healthcheck.png)

 **Note**
 The Elastic Load Balancing health check doesn't affect the health check behavior of an environment's Auto Scaling group\.
 Instances that fail an Elastic Load Balancing health check will not automatically be replaced by Amazon EC2 Auto Scaling unless you manually configure Amazon EC2 Auto Scaling to do so\.
-See [Auto Scaling Health Check Setting](environmentconfig-autoscaling-healthchecktype.md) for details\.
+See [Auto Scaling health check setting](environmentconfig-autoscaling-healthchecktype.md) for details\.

-For more information about health checks and how they influence your environment's overall health, see [Basic Health Reporting](using-features.healthstatus.md)\.
+For more information about health checks and how they influence your environment's overall health, see [Basic health reporting](using-features.healthstatus.md)\.

-### Example: Network Load Balancer for an Environment with End\-to\-End Encryption<a name="environments-cfg-nlb-console-example"></a>
+### Example: Network Load Balancer for an environment with end\-to\-end encryption<a name="environments-cfg-nlb-console-example"></a>

 In this example, your application requires end\-to\-end traffic encryption\.
 To configure your environment's Network Load Balancer to meet these requirements, you configure the default process to listen to port 443, add a listener to port 443 that routes traffic to the default process, and disable the default listener\.